BippyMiester/Documentation/RCONDiscordGiveawayBot.md

 ## `./giveaways/*.json`

 The reason it's `*.json` is because there can be an infinite number of combinations of giveaways you can put together.
 The file name is the `giveaway_id` for the `/giveaway start` command mentioned earlier.

+It is suggested to have at least 15-20 different types of giveaways so that it doesn't choose the same giveaway again.

 ```json
 {